silentrob/superscript-editor/readme.md

+# WARNING - This project is out of date and not maintained, please use at your own risk.

 # SSC Editor

 An entirly new way to create chatbots using SuperScript.
 Featuring a built-in realtime chat interface and gambit editor.